csv2table

 will let you name these columns and prevent them from being

-typed (actually, they end up as TEXT
+typed (actually, they end up as TEXT because

 being untyped is a weird gray area).

-If your data can load as TEXT
+If your data can load as TEXT you're probably

 best off trying to fix it in the database.
 In postgres,